Skip to Sidebar Skip to Content

 To run your application, the other person or environment would need to have a specific version of Python installed.
 Also, they would need to have installed any dependencies your application requires.
 This can be difficult to manage, especially if you are dealing with multiple people or environments.

+This is where having Kubernetes concepts explained clearly shows why containers come to your rescue.
 With containers, you can package your entire application and its dependencies into a container image.
 The container image can then be run on any machine with a container runtime (a piece of software) installed.
 When a container image is run, the container runtime starts the container & executes the application code.
-This means that the other person or environment can easily run your application.
-They don’t have to worry about installing the specific version of Python or other dependencies.
+This means that the other person or environment can run your application without worrying about installing the specific version of Python or other dependencies.

 Stateless & Immutable